openstack-archive/syntribos/doc/source/test-anatomy.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 As mentioned above, some tests included with syntribos by default
-are LDAP injection, SQL injection, integer overflow, command injection,
+are: LDAP injection, SQL injection, integer overflow, command injection,
 XML external entity, reflected cross-site scripting,
-Cross Origin Resource Sharing (CORS) wildcard and SSL.
+Cross Origin Resource Sharing (CORS), SSL, Regex Denial of Service,
+JSON Parser Depth Limit, and User defined.

-In order to run a specific test, simply use the ``-t, --test-types``
+In order to run a specific test, use the :option:`-t, --test-types`
-option and provide `syntribos` with a keyword or keywords to match from
+option and provide ``syntribos`` with a keyword, or keywords, to match from
 the test files located in ``syntribos/tests/``.

-For SQL injection tests, use:
+For SQL injection tests, see below:

 ::

     $ syntribos --config-file keystone.conf -t SQL run

-Another example, to run SQL injection tests against the template body only,
+To run SQL injection tests against the template body only, see below:
-use:

 ::

     $ syntribos --config-file keystone.conf -t SQL_INJECTION_BODY run

-For all tests against HTTP headers only, use:
+For all tests against HTTP headers only, see below:

 ::

     $ syntribos --config-file keystone.conf -t HEADERS run